tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/Activities/07-Stu_ETF/README.md

 ## Instructions

-At a given moment in the ETF market, there is a price at which sellers are willing to sell and a price at which buyers are willing to buy.
+At a given moment in the ETF (Exchange-traded Fund)  market, there is a price at which sellers are willing to sell and a price at which buyers are willing to buy.
 The closest discrepancy between the selling and buying prices is referred to as the bid-ask spread.

 In this activity, you will analyze the autocorrelation of a ETF bid-ask spread.